misterdustinface/PacDaddy/Modding.md

   * void sendCommandToPactor(String command)
   * String[] getPactorCommands()

 * PacDaddyWorld: The world in which all Pactors interact.
 It has strict regulations which cause the Pactors to act in a manner which replicates PacMan.
+It also happens to be a PacDaddyBoardReader.
   * void loadFromString(String worldstring)
   * void addTileType(String name)
   * int[][] getTiledBoard()